Vital events. Spontaneous and induced abortions

 All users have been granted equal access to official statistics: dissemination dates of official statistics are announced in advance and no user category (incl.
 Eurostat, state authorities and mass media) is provided access to official statistics before other users.
 Official statistics are first published in the statistical database.
 If there is also a news release, it is published simultaneously with data in the statistical database.
 Official statistics are available on the website at 8:00 a.m. on the date announced in the release calendar.

-Data are published in the statistical database at https://andmed.stat.ee/en/stat under the subject area “Population / Vital events / Abortions” in the following tables:
+Data are published in the statistical database at https://andmed.stat.ee/en/stat under the subject area “Population / Vital events / Spontaneous and induced abortions” in the following tables:

 RV18: Induced abortions by age of woman and number of previous live births